lak1z-azk/discord-security-bot/README.md

 A powerful, modern Discord security and moderation bot focused on automatic URL scanning, anti-phishing, malicious domain blocklisting, AI-driven threat analysis, and advanced auto-moderation features for your community.
 Supports interactive, multi-step setup per server, flexible configuration, and persistent MySQL storage for logging and threat tracking.

+**Note: This project is still in its early testing phase!**
+Initial results are positive, but more feedback and real-world usage are needed.
+If you have any issues, questions, or suggestions about how the bot works, please use [GitHub Issues](https://github.com/lak1z-azk/wolf-guard/issues) — I will do my best to answer as soon as possible.

+This is my first time building this kind of modular, persistent security structure for Discord servers.
+My main motivation is that phishing, scam, and malware attacks are getting out of control on Discord — and many people are still being caught.
+This bot is my way to help put a stop to that.

+---

+## 🚨 Important Requirements & Notes

+- **VirusTotal API:**
+  To fully use automatic URL scanning, you need to register for a [VirusTotal account](https://www.virustotal.com/gui/join-us) and get an API key.
+  *The free API is limited (4 requests/minute, 500/day), but this is enough for most community servers.*
+- **LLM/Ollama Support (Optional):**
+  If you want detailed AI threat summaries, set up [Ollama](https://ollama.com/) locally and provide the API endpoint in your `.env`.
+  This is not required, but will provide better analysis and reporting for server owners and admins.
+- **Discord Bot Application:**
+  You **must** create your own Discord bot application at [Discord Developer Portal](https://discord.com/developers/applications), copy your bot token, and invite the bot to your server with appropriate permissions.
+- **Setup Permissions:**
+  *Currently, only the server owner is able to run the initial setup wizard.*
+  (If you want to let admins do it too, let me know — this can be changed.)

 ---

 ## ✨ Features